 What is Musculoskeletal Diagnostic Ultrasound?

-Diagnostic ultrasound (often called musculoskeletal ultrasound) uses high-frequency sound waves transmitted through a handheld probe to create live images of soft tissues: muscles, tendons, ligaments, nerves, and joints.
+Musculoskeletal Diagnostic Ultrasound uses high-frequency sound waves transmitted through a handheld probe to create live images of soft tissues such as muscles, tendons, ligaments, nerves, and joints.
 A water-based gel helps the probe glide smoothly on your skin.
-The returning sound waves are processed into detailed, real-time images, allowing dynamic evaluation—such as movement or stress testing—during the scan.
+The returning sound waves are processed into detailed, real-time images, allowing dynamic evaluation including movement and stress testing during the scan.

-This method is safe, non-invasive, and radiation-free, making it ideal for repeated use, quick results, and patient-friendly care.
+Musculoskeletal Diagnostic Ultrasound is safe, non-invasive and radiation-free, making it ideal for repeated use, quick results and patient-friendly care.

 • Shoulder : Rotator cuff tendinopathy, bursitis, AC joint pathology